 The oilseed consumption pattern in India and consequently the production is undergoing visible changes in the new environment of liberalized trade.
 Consumption patterns are changing, as consumers are beginning to accept oils other than those consumed traditionally.
-To meet the changing demand, farmers have taken up the production of new oilseed crops, but India continues to be deficit in the production of oilseeds.
+To meet the changing demand, farmers have taken up the production of new oilseed crops, but India continues to be a deficit in the production of oilseeds.
 Changes in cropping patterns have also taken place with the help of technology missions and price support by the Government and new seeds launched by the industry.
-Although India ranks among the largest producers of oilseeds in the world such as USA, China and Brazil, its productivity is quite low.
+Although India ranks among the largest producers of oilseeds in the world such as the USA, China, and Brazil, its productivity is quite low.
 The low and fluctuating yields are primarily due to a large part of the cultivation being on marginal lands lacking irrigation and with low levels of input usage.
-Three oilseeds: groundnut, soybean and rapeseed/mustard, together account for over 80 per cent of aggregate cultivated oilseeds output.
-Cultivation of other crops like sunflower, castor seed and sunflower, olive oil, canola etc. can be equally beneficial to the farmers.
-Indian Institute of Oilseeds Research (IIOR) Hyderabad is a premier organization under Indian Council of Agricultural Research (ICAR) with responsibility to plan, coordinate and execute the research programmes and has linkages with the industry and farmers to augment the production and productivity of Castor, Sunflower and Sunflower.
-The oilseed farmers can therefore learn much from the visit to IIOR, ICRISAT and oilseed production farms in Andhra Pradesh.
+Three oilseeds: groundnut, sovbean and rapeseed/mustard, together account for over 80 percent of aggregate cultivated oilseeds output.
+Cultivation of other crops like sunflower, castor seed, and safflower, olive oil, canola, etc. can be equally beneficial to the farmers.
+Indian Institute of Oilseeds Research (IIOR) Hyderabad is a premier organization under the Indian Council of Agricultural Research (ICAR) with the responsibility to plan, coordinate and execute the research programs and has linkages with the industry and farmers to augment the production and productivity of Castor, Sunflower and Safflower.
+The oilseed farmers can. therefore, learn much from the visit to IIOR, ICRISAT and oilseed production farms in Andhra Pradesh.

-- To see high tech farming and use of improved varieties for oil seed cultivation. - Training on new technologies and varieties for different ecosystem. - 3.
-Training on latest practices and exposure to research activities, seeds & technologies.
+- To see high tech farming and use of improved varieties for oilseed cultivation - 2.
+Training on new technologies and varieties for different ecosystems - 3.
+Training on latest practices and exposure to research activities, seeds & technologies

-- Indian Institute of Oil Seed Research, Rajendra Nagar, Hyderabad. - 2.
-Visits to adjoining farmers' fields and interaction with local farmers for cultural practices. - 3.
-International Crop Research Institute for Semi-Arid Tropics (ICRISAT), Patancheru, Hyderabad. - Visit to National Institute of Plant Protection and Training, Hyderabad.
+- 1. Indian Institute of Oil Seed Research, Rajendra Nagar, Hyderabad - Visits to adjoining farmers' fields and interaction with local farmers for cultural practices - International Crop Research Institute for Semi-Arid Tropics (ICRISAT), Patancheru, Hyderabad - 4.
+Visit to National Institute of Plant Protection and Training, Hyderabad

-- 1. Adoption of advanced cultivation practices. - Awareness about crop rotation, inter and relay cropping for high yields and best profits. - 3.
-Awareness about the latest seeds, ongoing projects, research activities and farmers linkages.
+- 1. Adoption of advanced cultivation practices - Awareness about crop rotation, inter and relay cropping for high yields and best profits - 3.
+Awareness about the latest seeds, ongoing projects, research activities, and farmers linkages